-This week's #museummonday feature is the Athens War Museum.
-Housed in one of the more unusual looking buildings in Athens, it is spread out over four floors, and exhibits weapons and memorabilia connected with the Greek Armed Forces.
+The Athens War Museum is housed in one of the more unusual looking buildings in Athens.
+Spread out over four floors, it exhibits weapons and memorabilia connected with the Greek Armed Forces.

 Athens War Museum